AditiPrabhuA/AniMerch/README.md

 once we verify the working of the microservices we can redirect all the consumer's requests to the microservices and remove those components from the monolithic application.

+# Procedure to run the code:
+  1. Run: minikube start
+  2. Run the Makefile
+  3. Run: minikube service ui-service (should open the website in a new tab)